geniusdynamics/ns8-maybe/README.md

 - start and configure the maybe instance
 - configure a virtual host for trafik to access the instance

-## Default login credentials
-Email: user@maybe.local
+## Create your account
+The first time you run the app, you will need to register a new account by hitting "register" on the login page.
+Enter your email
-Password: password
+Enter a password

 ## Get the configuration
 You can retrieve the configuration with